 We will preserve the four historic turbine halls that run the length of the site from north to south and represent the height of power generation and the architectural ornament that accompanied this technological feat.
 We believe these halls are the heart and soul of the development and give the site character, a sense of place and preserve a piece of South Boston history for future generations.

 We have been meeting with the community members of South Boston and listening carefully to their concerns about quality transit, affordable housing and other important issues.
-For example, we have increased the number of affordable units to make up 16% of the units on site, which is above the 13% required by the city.
 We are committed to addressing these concerns as well as aligning our goals and values with other City of Boston planning initiatives including Imagine Boston 2030, Boston Creates, Climate Ready Boston, Go Boston 2030, and Housing a Changing City.

-The project will be built in phases over approximately 15 years, with site remediation and demolition beginning as soon as we receive approvals.
+The project will be built in phases over approximately 15 years, with site remediation and deconstruction beginning as soon as we receive approvals.

-We have made a number of changes to the project that are in direct response to feedback we heard from the community last year, including:
+We have made a number of changes to the project that are in direct response to feedback we heard from the community, including:

 - Increased commercial use at the site: Shifted balance of site to 65 percent commercial use and 35 percent residential, reducing the amount of housing from 1,344 units to 636 units and increasing the amount of research & development and office space

-- Reduced size: The overall size has been from 1.93 million to 1.68 million gross square feet of development, a reduction of 250,000 square feet
+- Reduced size: The overall size has been from 1.93 million to 1.68 million gross square feet of development, a reduction of 250,000 square feet.
+In addition, we reduced all building heights to less than 200 feet.

 - Remediation: We will fund a licensed site professional, working for the neighborhood, to review our environmental remediation plans.